Trinity Armstrong: Club career

-San Diego Wave FC announced on January 16, 2025, that they had signed Armstrong to her first professional contract, a three-year deal.
-Ten days later, San Diego center back Naomi Girma finalized a rumored transfer to Chelsea.
-Armstrong was ranked by Sports Illustrated as the top NWSL rookie coming out of the college ranks.
-Her professional debut was a stoppage-time cameo in the season opener on March 16.
+San Diego Wave FC announced on January 16, 2025, that they had signed Armstrong to her first professional contract on a three-year deal.
+The 17-year-old was viewed as a potential successor to Naomi Girma, who left for Chelsea ten days later.
+Sports Illustrated ranked Armstrong as the top NWSL prospect in her rookie class.
+She made her professional debut with a stoppage-time appearance in the season-opening 1–1 draw with Angel City FC on March 16.